This post may contain affiliate links. Please read our disclosure policy.

-Go to any breakfast joint and you can bet that bacon and pancakes are on the menu.
+Go to any breakfast joint and you can bet that pancakes and bacon are on the menu.
 While bacon is usually an “option” for your side choice, for me it’s never just an option.
 It’s a way of life.

 I recently discovered that Costco has giant packages of cooked bacon in their refrigerator section and all you have to do is heat in the microwave.
 You can heat on the stove too, but either way you get crispy bacon in a matter of minutes and my life was forever changed.
 They really take our Bacon Wrapped Chicken Bites to the next level!

 Having that big package of bacon in my fridge at all times has really upped my breakfast game.
-I have bacon at the ready to make bacon pancakes any time I want!
+I have bacon at the ready to make this bacon pancakes recipe any time I want!
 They are the perfect breakfast and a true family favorite!

 How to Make Bacon Pancakes

-Cook the pancakes.
-Melt some butter in a large skillet.
+- Cook the pancakes.
+Melt some butter in a large skillet or griddle.
 I like to use an electric skillet because I can control the temperature and have a larger surface to work with so I can cook more pancakes at a time.
-Pour on some batter and top with bacon, let it bubble, then flip and cook until done.
+Pour some batter onto the hot griddle or skillet, top with bacon, let it bubble, then flip and cook until golden brown.
 Easy peasy.

 Refrigerator storage: Keep bacon pancakes tightly wrapped in an airtight container or resealable bag in the fridge for 3-4 days.
 Reheat a few at a time in the microwave in 30 second increments until hot.